SimplGy/simplgy.github.io/blog/_posts/2016-09-16-js-private-properties.md

 ## Now What?

-It's clear then, that we can't put our private data on properties of the object we return to our consumers.
+Given these 2 truths, it's clear we can't put our private data on properties of the object we return to our consumers.
 If we did, it would never be private (see [Truth 1](#truth-1))

 What we *can* do, however, is hide identifiers in scopes nobody else has lexical access to (see [Truth2](#truth-2)).

 ## A Way Forward